 Antivirus solutions (AVs) score low in the risk reduction category mainly due to their inability to detect Linux threats.
 It’s no secret the antivirus industry is struggling to detect Linux threats.
 In a 2019 study conducted by researchers at Team CYRU, 78% or 6,931 known Linux threats were undetected by top-30 AV products.
 This is concerning considering more enterprises are adopting the cloud and Linux already accounts for 90 percent of the public cloud workload.

 Unfortunately, not every attack on the cloud is malware-based.
 AVs won’t alert enterprises on malware-less attacks caused by Living off the Land (LotL) tactics, where attackers utilize trusted applications in the operating system to conduct an attack.
-Most AVs also won’t be able to detect the majority of in-memory threats, which occur when an attacker exploits a vulnerability in a trusted application and injects malicious code into memory.
+Most AVs also won’t be able to detect the vast majority of in-memory threats, which occur when an attacker exploits a vulnerability in a trusted application and then injects malicious code into memory.

-The overhead AVs do produce is mostly on the servers’ resources, as they are not designed to work in agile, scalable, and elastic environments, and consume a lot of computing power (CPU, memory), which slows down performance and is a big downside for production environments.
+The overhead AVs do produce is mostly on the servers’ resources, as they are not designed to work in agile, scalable, and elastic environments, and consume a lot of computing power (CPU, memory), which slows down performance and is a downside for production environments.

 Reduces risk: 3

 Container Image Scanning is a pre-runtime process that scans your containers for known vulnerabilities.
 This is important because CVEs of well-known software can be exploited by attackers in the cloud.
 While Container Image Scanning does reduce the attack surface by making your applications more secure, it doesn’t detect breaches which occur in runtime.
 Not having visibility in runtime is problematic because it’s in runtime where the majority of cyber attacks occur.
 Container Image Scanning won’t detect unknown vulnerabilities either, which is a prominent attack vector in the cloud.